-Mariele Neudecker exhibited one of her new tank works ‘Cook and Peary’ 2013, alongside photographs and artifacts that she collected on her expedition to Greenland with inuit hunters:
+Mariele Neudecker exhibited one of her new tank works ‘Cook and Peary’ 2013, alongside photographs and artefacts that she collected on her expedition to Greenland with inuit hunters.